Agentic AI and Search Agents

 Model Exemplifications of Good Logic and Search Circles

-The paper describes how agents learn what “doing it right” looks like by underpinning learning with a commodity called RLVR (reinforcement learning with empirical price signals).
+The paper explains how agents learn what “doing it right” looks like by underpinning learning with a commodity called RLVR (Reinforcement Learning with Empirical Price Signals).

-The agent receives price signals grounded in whether its labors are actually correct and empirical, rather than merely presumptive.
+Price signals are grounded in whether the agent’s outputs are actually correct and empirical, rather than merely presumptive.

 The price functions are multi‑objective, balancing several effects: